-Just as you purchase insurance for your home and car, you need to make an investment in your family’s safety.and are remarkably inexpensive, so why take chances with your loved ones’ well-being?
+Just as you purchase insurance for your home and car, you need to make an investment in your family’s safety.
+Emergency kits and survival supplies are remarkably inexpensive, so why take chances with your loved ones’ well-being?

 In addition to taking the proper steps to ensure your family’s safety during a disaster or emergency, you need to make sure your community is prepared.
 After witnessing the federal, state and local response to a major disaster like Hurricane Katrina, it’s more important than ever to make your voice heard.

 Dr.Steven Taylor, an associate professor of government at American University in Washington, DC, offers the following advice on community disaster preparedness.

 1. Vote If You Want Your Emergency Preparedness Needs to Be Taken Seriously.